OCA/odoo-module-migrator/README.rst

 **WARNING log**

 It mentions that you should check something.
 There is *maybe* something to do to make the module working.
-For exemple:
+For example:

 .. code-block:: shell